Michael J. Fox

 In 1998, Fox disclosed his 1991 diagnosis of Parkinson's disease.
-He subsequently became an advocate for finding a cure and founded the Michael J. Fox Foundation in 2000 to help fund research.
-Worsening symptoms forced Fox to reduce his activities and led to his return to television in Spin City when he was still a major movie star.
-He continued to make guest appearances on television, including recurring roles on the FX comedy-drama Rescue Me (2009) and the CBS legal drama The Good Wife (2010–2016) that garnered him critical acclaim.
-He voiced the lead roles in the Stuart Little films (1999–2005) and the animated film Atlantis: The Lost Empire (2001).
-His final major role was on the NBC sitcom The Michael J. Fox Show (2013–2014).
-Fox retired in 2020 due to his declining health.
+He became an advocate for finding a cure and founded The Michael J. Fox Foundation in 2000 to help fund research.
+Worsening symptoms forced him to reduce his acting work.

+Fox voiced the lead roles in the Stuart Little films (1999–2005) and the animated film Atlantis: The Lost Empire (2001).
+He continued to make guest appearances on television, including comedy-drama Rescue Me (2009), the legal drama The Good Wife (2010–2016) and spin-off The Good Fight (2020) and the comedy series Curb Your Enthusiasm (2011, 2017).
+Fox's last major role was the lead on the short-lived sitcom The Michael J. Fox Show (2013–2014).
+He officially retired in 2020 due to his declining health, though he has made periodic acting appearances since then.

-Fox won five Primetime Emmy Awards, four Golden Globe Awards, two Screen Actors Guild Awards, and a Grammy Award.
-He was also appointed an Officer of the Order of Canada in 2010, along with being inducted to Canada's Walk of Fame in 2000 and the Hollywood Walk of Fame in 2002.
-For his advocacy of a cure for Parkinson's disease, he received an honorary doctorate in 2010 from the Karolinska Institute and an honorary Oscar in 2022.
+Fox has won five Emmy Awards, four Golden Globe Awards, two Screen Actors Guild Awards and a Grammy Award.
+He was appointed an Officer of the Order of Canada in 2010 and was inducted to Canada's Walk of Fame in 2000 and the Hollywood Walk of Fame in 2002.
+For his advocacy of a cure for Parkinson's disease, he received the Jean Hersholt Humanitarian Award from the Academy of Motion Pictures Arts and Sciences in 2022 and the Presidential Medal of Freedom in 2025.